 A book that teaches hands-on perspective drawing using the projected image method developed by architect and former University of Florida architecture professor Harry Merritt.
 The book includes detailed instructions on how to generate one-, two- and three-point perspectives.
 With many illustrations and a Preface by Culicidae Architectural Press editor Mikesch Muecke.

 Harry Merritt was an architect and a Professor Emeritus of the College of Architecture at the University of Florida, where he taught architectural design for thirty-five years.
 During his life time Harry designed over eighty buildings in Europe, Central America, Japan, and here in the United States.

-Harry’s basic design philosophy is that architecture is space and that the space generates the form.
+Harry’s basic design philosophy was that architecture is space and that the space generates the form.
 Therefore, the ability to draw space is critical to those who design spatially.
 The perspective drawing is the only drawing that even comes close as an accurate representation of this design methodology.

 From the Preface

 It seems anachronistic to write a book on manual perspective-drawing when freely available computer software can generate impressive three-dimensional views faster than it takes to read these lines.
 And yet, here it is, a book about a method to draw perspectives by hand.